 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All pupils have opportunities for social interaction, regardless of need.
 All pupils are invited on trips and visits subject to necessary risk assessment.
 Sports teams play in local tournaments against other schools in our cluster.
 More talented children are encouraged to join clubs held within the community.
 Pupils individually supported by TA's to enable their attendance at after school clubs or events when appropriate.
-Talk boost intervention run by schools SALT specialist TA Time to talk intervention accessible for children across the school.
-Social skills specifically designed to suit the individual needs of the child.
+Talk boost intervention run by schools SALT specialist TA.
+1:1 SALT sessions with schools assistant (this is being run slightly differently due to COVID guidelines.)